 This isn’t a needy breed.
 Miniature Schnauzers tolerate being alone very well.
 They also tolerate hot and cold weather better than most other miniature dog breeds on this list.
 These are good dogs for busy owners.

 However, their independence leads to them being one of the most stubborn dogs.
 This means they need a strong and experienced dog trainer.
 Miniature Schnauzers also have lots of energy and will need walks and complex dog toys to keep them from being destructive.
 Just like most other Miniature dog breeds and small dogs in general, they have a longer lifespan.

 6. Teacup Brussels Griffon

-Teacup Brussels Griffon is a well-rounded, and easy to train dog which could be perfect for most dog owners.
+Teacup Brussels Griffon is a well-rounded and easy-to-train dog that could be perfect for most dog owners.
 They get along well with kids and other dogs.
-Teacup Brussels are a clever, happy breed in general.
+Teacup Brussels is a clever, happy breed in general.

 All teacup dog breeds should be supervised almost constantly, but this is one of the needier breeds.
 They don’t like being left alone at all.
 If left alone, it will lead to problem behaviors like whining and chewing.

 Known as “the princess” dog small dog breeds, Teacup Pekingese live up to that stereotype in a way.
 The best thing about this breed is that they are not known to be destructive, but Teacup Pekingese do not like sharing the house with kids or other animals.